Industrial Acoustics Service

 Every day, an important number of workers are exposed to noise pollution.
 They come from diverse backgrounds such as industrial, mining and construction.
 Noise and vibration resulting from these activities are a threat for those workers.
 Not only can they be dangerous for those who are exposed, but they can also be distracting for them.
 Long-term exposure to industrial noise can even lead to occupational deafness.

 Within the industry, industrial machine sound insulation can play a major role to at least ensure employees’ comfort.
 However, that is not easily done.
-Fortunately, Soft dB’s Acoustics and Vibration division is comprised of acoustical engineers who know how to tackle this challenge.
+Fortunately, Soft dB’s Acoustics and Vibration division is composed of acoustical engineers who know how to tackle this challenge.

-Experts in Industrial Noise and Vibration Control
+Experts in Industrial Acoustics

 Soft dB stands out in the acoustic measurement and control of industrial noise and vibration problems.
 We use state-of-the-art equipment for acoustic imaging, beamforming as well as acoustic sensors to measure acoustic intensity.
 We collect data for industrial equipment such as fans, scrubbers, engines and HVAC systems.